7 Weekend Getaways from Boston

 What I loved best:

-My favorite moment was watching my son feed the playful baby goats, an unforgettable memory he still talks about!
+My favorite highlight was watching my son feed the playful baby goats, an unforgettable memory he still talks about!

-If you're dreaming of a classic Adirondack escape with serious luxury, this place is for you, a stunning resort that sits on its very own private island on Lake George!
+If you're dreaming of a classic Adirondack escape with serious luxury, this place is such a standout, a stunning resort that sits on its very own private island on Lake George!

 My guest room for two days in the historic main hotel was a treat with lovely Adirondack-inspired touches (wood tones, warm textiles, classic furniture) in combination with crisp, contemporary comforts, but you can also choose to stay in one of the lodges, or in a luxury suite so if you book early there's tons of choice!